 Come 2022 – there is a lot on the plate.
 There are new ways of marketing your services and managing communications and conflicts.
 What’s more, the digital school of thought has paved the way for increased emphasis on both generic and specialized training courses.
 Nobody likes to sit for hours and listen to boring talks.
-To this end, there is a range of corporate training and course creation opportunities to help you achieve your growth goals as a professional advisor.
+To this end, there is a range of corporate training and course creation opportunities to help you capitalize on an online course strategy and achieve your growth goals as a professional advisor.

 Follow these 5 stages to create an online course or training program and reach your growth goal.

 Here, businesses identify the goals for their business.
 And specifically, the goals or training development regardless of whether it is for internal staff or external clients or partners.
 Essentially, the strategy phase is goal-setting that helps achieve the larger objective at hand.
 In essence, this stage is about idea generation and communication about the merits of courses.
 These two are considered dominant aspects.
 And it is here that a crystal-clear approach gets curated.

 A few goals and strategies that corporates should consider with regards to their staff training amongst others: